 “We share resources and staff, although we do have dedicated staff to each division,” Bob says.

-“The earthmoving business and the paving business certainly work together and have a lot of cross over, Mayfair operates more as standalone division, but when they want a hole dug, they come to us, when they want concrete paving done, they come to us.”
+“The earthmoving business and the paving business certainly work together and have a lot of crossovers, Mayfair operates more as a standalone division, but when they want a hole dug, they come to us, when they want concrete paving done, they come to us.”

 Diversity spice of life